UBIFS FAQ and HOWTO

 • Note, also slows down when it is close to being full, but UBIFS should be better than JFFS2 in this respect (slow down less).
 This is because UBIFS always chooses optimal LEBs to garbage-collect, while JFFS2 may choose random eraseblocks.

-• Why df reports too few free space?
+• Why does df report too little free space?

 UBIFS flash space accounting is quite challenging and it is not always possible to report accurate amount of free space.
 The df utility usually reports less free space than users may actually write to the file-system, but it never reports more space.